PaulSenon/in-view/README.md

 # What is this ?

-Because the 'in-view' lib used over different euronews-front apps is no longer maintained and has issues, we decided to create our own version dependency free and using IntersectionObserver for better performances.
+Because the 'in-view' lib used over different euronews-front apps is no longer maintained and has issues, we decided to create our own version, dependency free, and using IntersectionObserver for better performances.

 # To do what ?

-Mainly to lazyload stuff, but if can also be used to deactivate/unload stuff that are no more on screen since you'll be able to register callback to 4 different events:
+Mainly to lazyload stuff, but it can also be used to deactivate/unload stuff that are no more on screen since you'll be able to register callback to 5 different events:

 * 'entering' (when something is coming inside the viewport)
 * 'entered' (when something is plainly in the viewport)
 * 'leaving' (when something is leaving the viewport)
 * 'left' (when something is plainly outside of the viewport)
-* 'visible' (when something is 'entering' or 'leaving' or 'entered') **<= best choice force lazyload**
+* 'visible' (when something is 'entering' or 'leaving' or 'entered') **<= best choice for lazyload**

 # How do I use it ?